blank-spec/Custom-Vector/README.md

     // Add multiple elements
     vec.push_back({5, 6, 7}); // Adds 5, 6, and 7 to the vector

-    // Print the current state of the vector vec.print(); // Output: 1 2 3 4 5 6 7

     // Remove the last element
     vec.pop_back();